We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Give.

-Give your time and/or your money to people and animals in need.
+Give your time and your money to people and animals in need.
 Do give away your money to things you value the most.
 We are all here to serve each other.

-Find someone or something which needs you and experience the joy at that moment.
+Find someone or something that needs you and experience the joy at that moment.

 Babysit for your nieces and nephews so your sister can use that gift card to the spa you got her last Christmas.